josh-jacobson/op1/README.md

 - The main problems with the Live 9 version of the scripts were fixed.
 - The red box appears again and the song position arrows work again but with a workaround as I still couldn't understand why set_seek_buttons of the TransportComponent aren't working.

-INSTALLATION
+## Installation

 - Please note that folders in the "MIDI Remote Scripts" folder must not contain dashes.
 Otherwise python will fail to import the module.

-- Mac OSX
+### macOS:

- Right click on Live App bundle and click "Show Package Contents" Navigate to "Contents\App-Resources\MIDI Remote Scripts" Drop OP-1 folder into MIDI Remote Scripts Folder
+* Right click on Live App bundle and click "Show Package Contents"

-- Windows
+* Navigate to "Contents\App-Resources\MIDI Remote Scripts"
+* Drop OP-1 folder into MIDI Remote Scripts Folder

+### Windows:

- Look for Ableton Live executable file
+* Look for Ableton Live executable file
- Look for the folder MIDI Remote Scripts
+* Look for the folder MIDI Remote Scripts
- Drop OP-1 folder into MIDI Remote Scripts Folder
+* Drop OP-1 folder into MIDI Remote Scripts Folder

-- Finalize
+### Finalize

  Go to Ableton Live MIDI preferences
  Choose OP1 Control Surface

-- For operation details give a look on TE-OP1-Mapping-Guide.pdf
+For operation details give a look on TE-OP1-Mapping-Guide.pdf

 ==